 - Paper Reading Assignment.
 The course will require all students to complete 5 paper reading assignments individually and provide reading summaries.

-- Programming Assignments: The course will have 2 programming assignments, one on designing an agent to play in a multi-agent particle environment, and one on defending and attacking an image classifier.
+- Programming Assignments: The course will have 3 programming assignments, two on multi-agent reinforcement learning and one on adversarial machine learning.

 - Course Project.
 The students will work in small groups (1-3 students in each group) on a course project related to machine learning and game theory.
 The students are required to submit a project report through Canvas and deliver an oral or poster presentation.
 The progress of projects will be checked through the Project Proposal, Project Progress Report, Project Presentation, and Final Project Report.
 The proposal and progress report will be peer-reviewed.
 The presentation and the final report will be evaluated by the instructor and TA directly.
 The final report will get a full score if it is at the same level as accepted papers at top AI conferences.
 For all the reports, students should use AAAI format.

 Students will be assigned final letter grades according to the following table.

 - Late-work policy and Make-up work policy: All late submissions within a week of the due date will be weighted by 0.7.
 Submissions after one week of the due date will not be considered.